 Congress gives ticket to Sanatan sympathiser after opposing outfit

-New Delhi, Mar 22: In a recent list of candidates declared by Congress, the candidature of Navinchandra Bandiwadekar from Ratnagiri-Sindhudurg constituency in Maharashtra has come in for criticism after his photo on the dais of right-wing group Sanatan Sanstha and his participation in the rally organised to support Vaibhav Raut, a go-rakshak from Nallasopara arrested for possessing arms, became public.
+New Delhi, Mar 22: In a recent list of candidates declared by Congress, the candidature of Navinchandra Bandiwadekar from Ratnagiri-Sindhudurg constituency in Maharashtra has come in for criticism after his photo on the dais of right-wing group Sanatan Sanstha and his participation in the rally organised to support Vaibhav Raut, a go-rakshak from Nallasopara, who was arrested for possessing arms, became public.

 What is interesting is that Bandiwadekar's photo had appeared in an article posted by right-wing Hindu organisation Sanatan Sanstha's website.